PyTables/PyTables/doc/source/usersguide/libref.rst

         can be any of the following:

         * *A user-defined class*: This should inherit from the IsDescription class (see :ref:`IsDescriptionClassDescr`) where table fields are specified.
         * *A dictionary*: For example, when you do not know beforehand which structure your table will have).
         * *A Description instance*: You can use the description attribute of another table to create a new one with the same structure.
         * *A NumPy dtype*: A completely general structured NumPy dtype.
-        * *A NumPy (record) array instance*: The dtype of this record array will be used as the description.
+        * *A NumPy (structured) array instance*: The dtype of this structured array will be used as the description.
 Also, in case the array has actual data, it will be injected into the newly created table.
         * *A RecArray instance (deprecated)*: Object from the numarray package.
 This does not give you the possibility to create a nested table.
 Array data is injected into the new table.
         * *A NestedRecArray instance (deprecated)*: If you want to have nested columns in your table and you are using numarray, you can use this object.
 Array data is injected into the new table. title : str
         A description for this node (it sets the TITLE HDF5 attribute on disk). filters : Filters